fafafariba/gem-search-ui/README.md

 ### Design
 The app's layout is nearly pixel for pixel identical to the Sketch file.
 Adjustments search bar length were made to better accomodate browswer width and spacing was modified for consistency.

+The app is also responsive to optimize tablet and mobile viewing.

 ### RSpec Tests
 From directory, run `bundle exec rspec spec/requests/gems_spec.rb`